Satwik-S9/Search-Strategies/README.md

 ## 4. ChangeLog

+### 4.1 Version 0.49

+- Added `create_adjacency_list` for trees to convert them into graphs for interoperability.
+- Creating a tree can now initialize the keys and the parents (uses `initialize_parents` and `initialize_keys`)
+- The `DFS` class now supports the shortest path calculation for trees.

-### 4.1 Version 0.45
+### 4.2 Version 0.45

 - Changed the verbose functionality across `BFS` class to introduce more homogeniety between outputs.
 - `DFS` Class has been added to the module with the `traverse()` method for both _`trees`_ and _`graphs`_.
 - NOTE: The traverse method for tree currently does preorder traversal.
 - Fixed some bugs in the implementation of `BFS`.

-### 4.2 Version 0.40
+### 4.3 Version 0.40

 - The `BFS` Class has been added into the module along with relevant supporting data-structures such as `Graph` and `Tree`.
 This class supports methods for traversal of the data structure and to find the shortest path given a source and a target.

-### 4.3 Version 0.38
+### 4.4 Version 0.38

 - Added Basic Data Structures such as `Tree` and `Graphs` and added traversal Methods for the same to the `BFS` Class.